nadiamariduena/python-intro-2024-privat/z_PYENV_installing.md

 - you need to relaunch visual studio to see the option of the new PYTHON version

+> you can open the top bar (to choose the interpreter) , by clicking on the bottom right (you need to open a weather.py type of file, to see the python versions at the bottom), once you see a version click on it, and the top bar will unfold

 <br>

 ### 🟣 check the python versions you have on your computer